NASA engineering has rocketed us to the moon and back. Heck, NASA’s Apollo program has blessed engineers with 5 invaluable mindset lessons.

-It’s well known most Apollo program engineers owned their work.
-They took full responsibility for their assigned tasks.
-This level of ownership led to the success of the moon landing.
+You know, most Apollo program engineers really owned their work.
+They took full responsibility for their assigned tasks, and that level of ownership was key to the success of the moon landing.

-In July of 1969, each and every engineer held their breath with the Apollo 11 launch.
-Depending on who did what, engineers kept a close eye on their contributions.
-The following kept each engineer on their toes as they watched from thousands of miles away:
+In July of 1969, each and every engineer held their breath as Apollo 11 blasted off.
+Depending on their roles, engineers kept a close eye on their contributions, nervously monitoring things like:

-- Proper functioning amenities in the spacecraft to keep the astronauts alive
+- Amenities in the spacecraft keeping astronauts alive

-- Calculation of the Moon’s gravity for planned spacecraft operations
+- Moon’s gravity calculations for planned spacecraft operations

-Engineers understood how even a misplaced screw could cause mission failure.
-So, this drove engineers to analyze every last detail to death as if their lives depended on it.
-This was the work culture of NASA and it created high-performing engineers.
+Engineers knew that even a misplaced screw could spell disaster.
+So, they scrutinized every last detail as if their lives depended on it.
+This was NASA’s work culture, and it created high-performing engineers.

-The lesson is, don’t expect others to pick up your slack.
-When you’re given a task, do it to the best of your ability.
-Because it’s unfair to other engineers who need to pick up your pieces.
-Plus, you’re limiting your learning and you’ll never become a 10x engineer.
-Even more, this is how engineering failures happen.
+The takeaway here is, don’t expect others to pick up your slack.
+When you’re given a task, crush it to the best of your ability.
+It’s not fair to other engineers who have to pick up your pieces, and you’ll miss out on learning and growing.
+Even worse, this is how engineering failures happen.

-In engineering, you’ll have no shortage of challenges and frustrations.
-Especially when you work on the bleeding edge of technology.
-So, it’s important to always remain optimistic to push through all the dark moments.
+In engineering, challenges and frustrations are par for the course, especially when you’re working on the cutting edge of technology.
+So, it’s crucial to stay optimistic and power through those dark moments.

 For the Apollo missions, engineers had to figure out how to get a 6.2 million pound fully fueled rocket off the ground.
-This required designing unworldly rocket engines.
-These rocket engines had to be 10 times more powerful than any U.S. rocket ever built.
-NASA called these rocket engines F-1 engines.
+This meant designing mind-blowing rocket engines, 10 times more powerful than any U.S. rocket ever built.
+Enter the F-1 engines.

-The Saturn V used 5 rocket engines to handle the first stage of the mission.
-Each rocket engine would produce roughly 1.5 million pounds of thrust.
-So, these engines would consume 3 tons of fuel and oxidizer every second!
+The Saturn V used 5 of these bad boys for the first stage of the mission.
+Each engine would pump out a whopping 1.5 million pounds of thrust, guzzling 3 tons of fuel and oxidizer every second!

-Now, how do you develop such a beast of a rocket engine?
-Some engineers believed scaling up existing rockets would do the trick.
-But early tests weren’t kind to this assumption.
-Engines exploded in the testing phase, which traced back to combustion instability.
-The engines were just too big and caused all types of operational problems.
+But how do you develop such a beast of a rocket engine?
+Some engineers thought scaling up existing rockets would do the trick.
+However, early tests didn’t go as planned.
+Engines exploded during testing due to combustion instability, and the engines were just too darn big, causing all sorts of operational issues.